myname1snotbob/Poopy/README.md

-# Antimoney
+# Antimony Editor

-A fastbased video editing software that doesn't have bullshit subscribtions.
+A fastbased video editing software that doesn't have subscriptions.

 ## Features

-i dont fucking know this is my forst time making a markdown file lol
+Features unknown as of now.

 ## Installation

-Download the file or smth use the hard to find fmmpreg
+Download the file ("or smth use the hard to find fmmpreg" - Solar)

 ```lua
     local hi = game.ServerStorage.AntimonyInstaller